jmarron7/jesusmarron.com-v2/src/content/posts/2025-02-19-odin-boids-simulation.md

 ## Introduction

 Recently, I've been having trouble finding the fun in programming.
 I believe most of it is due to the monotony of day-to-day work, ever-changing decisions based on bureaucratic business politics, and a current lack of interest in web development.
 I have been wanting to challenge myself and learn a lower level programming language compared to the Typescript, Java, and even Go that I am used to.
-Game development is also something that I am interested in so, naturally, I found my way leaning towards using [Odin](https://odin-lang.org/) and Raylib for this project.
+Game development is also something that I am interested in so, naturally, I found my way leaning towards using [Odin](https://odin-lang.org/) and [Raylib](https://www.raylib.com/) for this project.

+If you're unfamiliar, Odin is a general purpose programming language, very similar to C, that seems to be picking up popularity in game development.
+Raylib is a C library used for game programming.
+Luckily, Odin includes Raylib bindings in its `vendor` collection but there are [bindings for other languages](https://github.com/raysan5/raylib/blob/master/BINDINGS.md) as well.

 I had never attempted a [Boids simulation](https://en.wikipedia.org/wiki/Boids) before, but I’ve known about these types of *emergent behavior* simulations for a while — things like Particle Life, Game of Life, and Ant Colony Simulations.
 I had seen several videos of people implementing their own versions of Boids over the past year and I picked up on common patterns and ideas that each one had mentioned.